xockcin/bitgame-ultra/NOTES.md

 And now here is a list of things I am actually doing, as I do them:
 1. Create component called "Main."
 Copy entire text of App.js into Main, and then turn App.js into a simple App.js type component.
+2. Read over the main component and think about it.

+OK, let's think about this.
+What all is the state, and what all are the actions?

+The state is:
+-The origin number and goal number
+-The steps array
+-The current number
+-The step count, which is a function of the origin and goal and the length of the steps array.
+-The difficulty
+-The display mode (i.e. dec, hex or ascii)
+-Whether or not the modal is displayed.
+-Whether the win, lose, or in-game screen is to be displayed

+The actions are:
+-do one of the five tokens
+-change the display mode
+-show or hide the modal
+-change the difficulty level
+-start a new game after winning or losing

+### 4/24/21

+Today I will put in redux.